Anne Beauchamp, 16th Countess of Warwick

 Anne Beauchamp, 16th Countess of Warwick (13 July 1426 – 20 September 1492) was an important late medieval English noblewoman.
 She was the daughter of Richard Beauchamp, 13th Earl of Warwick, and his second wife, Isabel le Despenser (a daughter of Thomas le Despenser (22 September 1373 – 13 January 1399/1400) and Constance of York).

-Anne Beauchamp was the mother of two famous daughters, Isabel Neville, the royal Duchess of Clarence, and Anne Neville, Queen consort of England as the spouse of King Richard III.
+Anne Beauchamp married Richard Neville "the Kingmaker", who became Earl of Warwick by right of Anne.
+She was the mother of two famous daughters, Isabel Neville, the wife of George Plantagenet, Duke of Clarence, and Anne Neville, Queen of England as the wife of King Richard III.

+She has been described as "diplomatic, intelligent and resilient", and was at the centre of politics during the War of the Roses.

 Inheritance

 Anne Beauchamp was born at Caversham Castle in Oxfordshire (now Berkshire).
 She married Richard Neville 'the Kingmaker' – and her brother Henry Beauchamp married Richard's sister Cecily – in 1436.
 Following the death of Anne's father in 1439, and subsequently that of her brother Henry in 1446, and his infant daughter Lady Anne in 1449, Neville inherited the title and the considerable estates of the Earldom of Warwick through his wife.

-However, this was contested by Anne's three older half-sisters, children of her father's first marriage to Elizabeth, heir of Berkeley.
+However, this was contested by Anne's three older half-sisters, children of her father's first marriage to Elizabeth, heiress of the Berkeley estates.
 One of these, Lady Eleanor, was married to Edmund Beaufort, 2nd Duke of Somerset (killed at the First Battle of St Albans in 1455).
 The litigation over the Warwick inheritance only fuelled the enmity between this branch of the Nevilles and the Beauforts who were closely related.
 Anne Beauchamp's husband, Richard, was the grandson of Lady Joan Beaufort, Countess of Westmorland, sister of the Duke's late father.
 Law considered that Anne Beauchamp being a full-blooded aunt of the last countess was more eligible to inherit than her older half-sisters, who were thus not coheirs with her, including the eldest – Lady Margaret, Countess of Shrewsbury (d.
 1468).
 Richard Neville succeeded in keeping the Warwick and Despencer estates intact.

+When her husband died in 1471 fighting against King Edward IV of England, Anne sought sanctuary in Beaulieu Abbey and wrote to the King to assure him that she was 'the kinge's true liege woman' and to negotiate her own safety.
+She also sent appeals to powerful women of the royal family, including Jacquetta of Luxembourg, Duchess of Bedford, Elizabeth Woodville and Elizabeth of York.
+She remained in sanctuary until 1473.